FireBrandMint/GDialog-System/README.md

 of the functions.

 How to install it:
-- Don't forget to leave a star on this project.
 - Copy the contents of the 'Dialogue system' folder into your project.
 - You're good to go.